My name is Ayla Roda, and I am an independent Filipino-American tatak practitioner living in Central Maryland.

 How do I set up an appointment?

-UPDATE: I am booked up until April of 2022--Bookings are paused and CLOSED until I reopen scheduling in October of 2021.
+UPDATE: I am booked up until the end of June of 2022--Bookings are paused and CLOSED until I reopen scheduling in December, 2021 for Summer 2022.
 There is no waiting list.
 I will announce available dates and travel information in that timeframe.
 Maraming Salamat!

 Please contact me via email at email@example.com or via Instagram Direct Messaging @tatakbyayla.
 I am often booked out close to a year in advance, so please take this into account when planning an appointment with me.
 I require a $100 security deposit to book an appointment date.
 If you must reschedule your appointment date, your initial deposit will still be valid.
 However, your deposit is non-refundable except in unique circumstances.